 Accounting pronouncements establish standards for the manner in which public companies report information about operating segments in annual and interim financial statements.
-Operating segments are component of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-maker ("CODM") on deciding on how to allocate resources and in assessing performance.
-The Company's CODM is considered to be the Company's chief executive officer ("CEO").
-The CEO reviews financial information presented on an entity level basis for purposes of making operating decisions and assessing financial performance.
-Therefore, the Company has determined that it operates in a single operating and reportable segment.
+Operating segments are component of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-maker on deciding on how to allocate resources and in assessing performance.
+The Company's chief operating decision-maker is considered to be the Company's Chief